Astalios/lied/README.md

 ---

-LIED is a library of programms allowing to crypt and decrypt messages following simple methods.
+LIED is a library of programms allowing to encrypt and decrypt messages following simple methods.
 The goal was to have a toolbox to help solving enigmas (for ARGs or geocaching for example).

 Liste of tools :
 - Caesar cipher